iamzowe/document/README.md

 Q1: What are the similarities and differences between `Mode 1` and `Mode 2` ?
 >
 >> Similarities:
->> - The same API `Create Credit Card Order for Pay-in` will be called with same parameters in `step 1.2`.
+>> - The same API `Create Credit Card Pay-in Order` will be called with same parameters in `step 1.2`.
 >> - CPay will notify partners in `step 5`, and retry in ten times until receiving `success`.
 >
 >> Differences: